eizengan/reforge/INTRODUCTION.md

 ## Defining Paths

 Paths are used by Reforge to determine where in the Result to place transformed Source data.
-They are also used to determine what form the Result will take - a path of `:key` or `"key"` will result in a Hash, and `0` in an Array.
-A Path with Array type will nest the value using the same logic.
-The following examples assume that data placed by `path` is `"data"`:
+They are also used to determine what type the Result will take - a path of `:key` or `"key"` will result in a Hash, and `0` in an Array.
+A Path with Array type can be used when values should be nested within a series of Hashes and Arrays; the regular type deduction rules will be applied in order.
+The following examples illustrate what happens when the string `"data"` is placed using the path definitions shown:

 ```ruby
 path = :foo        # result = { foo: "data" }